Aaranya Kaandam: Casting

 When announcing the film had already roped in Jackie Shroff, debuting in the Tamil film industry, Ravi Krishna, Sampath Raj of Saroja fame along with Guru Somasundaram from the Chennai based theatre group Koothu-P-Pattarai.
 Shroff was said to play the role of a "hoodlum", who was chosen after Kumararaja had approached several other Tamil actors, who declined the offer, fearing of their "image".
 According to the director, the role required a senior person, and Shroff had fit the role "completely".
 Speaking of his role, Shroff remarked that he had done things in the film that he hadn't dared to do in the past 30 years of his career, quoting "I am literally a monster in the film.
 Actually, I am more like a coconut – hard on the outside, but a veritable softie inside".
 Ravi Krishna plays a "lover boy", whose role, he claimed would be totally different from his earlier roles.
 Ravi Krishna was Kumararaja's first choice for the character as he had written it with keeping Ravi Krishna in mind.
 Sampath Raj enacts the role of a gangster named Pasupathy.
 Kumararaja finalised Guru Somasundaram for the character of Kaalayan, after he had seen him performing the titular character in Koothu-P-Pattarai's play Chandrahari.
 Kumararaja had stated that the voice modulation and pattern of the Kaalaiyan character were based on Somasundaram's performance in the play Chandrahari, which eventually resulted in casting him in the film.
 Somasundaram cited that the dialogues were also written "keeping the artist in mind".

 Yasmin Ponnappa, a popular Bengaluru based model, who had appeared in television advertisements and won many beauty pageants, was selected for the role of the lead female character.
 Her role was, however, written for Pooja Umashankar, keeping her in mind, who couldn't accept the offer as she had given her dates to Bala's magnum opus Naan Kadavul.
 The details about the crew members were also published, when the film was announced in early December.
-P. S. Vinod was chosen as the cinematographer, who had earlier shot films like Musafir and My Wife's Murder, while Videsh was announced as the art director, 'Super' Subbarayan as the stunt master and Kalyan and Ajay Raj as choreographers.
+P. S. Vinod was chosen as the cinematographer, who had earlier shot films like Musafir and My Wife's Murder, while Videsh was announced as the art director, Super Subbarayan as the stunt master and Kalyan and Ajay Raj as choreographers.
 Vasuki Bhaskar was appointed as the costume designer.
-However, during the making of the film 'Super' Subbarayan was replaced by his son Dilip Subbarayan.
+However, during the making of the film 'Super' Subbarayan was replaced by his son Dhilip Subbarayan.